 Add all ingredients to a high speed blender.

-Process until completely smooth, adding more liquid as needed depending on your blender.
+Process until completely smooth, adding more liquid as needed depending on your blender and whether you use fresh or frozen fruit.

 Taste and adjust flavors as desired, then pour into glasses & enjoy!